 “And they will go away into eternal punishment, but the righteous will go into eternal life.”

 For who are we to do these things?
 The least of these.
 Every week there are opportunities to serve the community and Adopt the City you are in.
-At times you might be thinking, that you are serving to make yourself feel good.
+Sometimes you might be thinking that you are serving to make yourself feel good.
 Yet, Jesus is clear that when we serve the least, we are actually serving God.
 We are doing it for Him!
-If you ever want to know where the presence of God really is, look for those that are hungry, thirsty, in prison and the lonely.
-God is not hiding from you, He tells you exactly where to find Him.
+If you ever want to know where the presence of God really is, look for those that are hungry, thirsty, in prison, and lonely.
+God is not hiding from you.
+He tells you exactly where to find Him.

 That Last are those that feel the farthest away from God.
 They are the ones that say they would rather party in Hell than go to Heaven.
 The Last are the ones that reject you for your relationship with Christ.
 Do you have those people in your life?
-If you don’t have people that reject you for being a Christian, then you have gotten too comfortable.
-Jesus tells us that they rejected him and will do even worse to his followers.
-If you are following Jesus in a bold way, then there will be some Last friends that persecute you.
+You have gotten too comfortable if you don’t have people rejecting you for being a Christian.
+Jesus tells us they rejected him and will do even worse for his followers.
+If you are boldly following Jesus, then there will be some Last friends that persecute you.
 Jesus doesn’t want you to give up on those friends.
-He wants them to know that He loves them and desires a real relationship with them.
+He wants them to know He loves them and desires a real relationship with them.

-What about the people that are Lost?
+What about the Lost people?
 They are the ones that know they need a Savior, but they don’t know who their Savior is.
-Those that are lost use different things to fill the void in their lives and self-medicate.
-Self-medication can look like addiction, shopping sprees or even unhealthy dating relationships.
-They’re looking for a savior and you see them drowning right in front of you.
-As their friend, you see that they need a lifeline and the lifeline that they need is Jesus.
-God wants us to be willing to make an intentional effort to surround yourself with the least, the last and the lost.
+Those lost use different things to fill the void in their lives and self-medicate.
+Self-medication can look like addiction, shopping sprees, or even unhealthy dating relationships.
+They’re looking for a savior, and you see them drowning right before you.
+As their friend, you know that they need a lifeline, and the lifeline that they need is Jesus.
+God wants us to be willing to intentionally surround ourselves with the least, the last, and the lost.